Southeast Asia: Hindu and Buddhist kingdoms era

 Hinduism expansion in Asia, from its heartland in Indian Subcontinent, to the rest of Asia, especially Southeast Asia, started circa 1st century marked with the establishment of early Hindu settlements and polities in Southeast Asia.

 After the region came under contact with the Indian subcontinent c.
 400 BCE, it began a gradual process of Indianisation where Indian ideas such as religions, cultures, architectures, and political administrations were brought by traders and religious figures and adopted by local rulers.
 In turn, Indian Brahmins and monks were invited by local rulers to live in their realms and help transforming local polities to become more Indianised, blending Indian and indigenous traditions.
 Sanskrit and Pali became the elite language of the region, which effectively made Southeast Asia part of the Indosphere.
-Most of the region had been Indianised during the first centuries, while the Philippines later Indianised c. ninth century when Kingdom of Tondo was established in Luzon.
+Most of the region had been Indianised during the first centuries, while the Philippines later Indianised c. ninth century when the Kingdom of Tondo was established in Luzon.
 Vietnam, especially its northern part, was never fully Indianised due to the many periods of Chinese domination it experienced.

 The first Indian-influenced polities established in the region were the Pyu city-states that already existed circa second century BCE, located in inland Myanmar.
 It served as an overland trading hub between India and China.
 Theravada Buddhism was the predominant religion of these city states, while the presence of other Indian religions such as Mahayana Buddhism and Hinduism were also widespread.
-In the first century, the Funan states centered in Mekong Delta were established, encompassed modern-day Cambodia, southern Vietnam, Laos, and eastern Thailand.
+In the first century, the Funan states centered in the Mekong Delta were established, encompassed modern-day Cambodia, southern Vietnam, Laos, and eastern Thailand.
 It became the dominant trading power in mainland Southeast Asia for about five centuries, provided passage for Indian and Chinese goods and assumed authority over the flow of commerce through Southeast Asia.
 In maritime Southeast Asia, the first recorded Indianised kingdom was Salakanagara, established in western Java circa second century CE.
 This Hindu kingdom was known by the Greeks as Argyre (Land of Silver).